I will likely change these up periodically, just to keep things interesting 🙂

 Coffee.
-More specifically, a white mocha from Starbucks.
+More specifically, a white mocha from Starbucks (unless they’re out of white mocha, then I get a raspberry mocha).
 Hot, of course.
 I can’t stand cold coffee or frappuccinos.
 If I’m drinking tea, it’s either a glass of sweet tea, or hot tea with honey when I have a sore throat.
 Otherwise, I’m definitely a coffee person.
 The leaded version, because the only place for decaf is in the trash.

 I love so many of them, I don’t think I could choose just one.
-But a few of my favorites are Overboard, Letters to Juliet, Sixteen Candles, Rose Red, It (both the 1990 and 2017 versions), The Haunting, Poltergeist (old and new), Here Comes the Boom, and so many, many others.
-I grew up watching horror movies.
-I was five when Gremlins came out, and I was hooked after that.
-Although, Childs Play did have me eyeing my grandmother’s doll cabinet with a bit of unease, especially the creepy clown doll she had.
+But a few of my favorites are Overboard, Letters to Juliet, Sixteen Candles, all of the Harry Potter movies, Rose Red, It (both the 1990 and 2017 versions), The Haunting, Poltergeist (old and new), Here Comes the Boom, and so many, many others.

-At the moment, Perfect by Ed Sheeran.
+At the moment, Perfect by Ed Sheeran, or Hallelujah by Pentatonix.
+And if I had to pick a third favorite, then probably Cheap Thrills by Sia.
 But I love a variety of music from hair bands of the 80’s, to late 90’s and early 2000’s country, to current pop hits.
 There are even some classical songs I like, as well as Scottish and Irish songs.
 Loch Lomond has always been a favorite and I own several versions of it.
 One of the songs I’ve played A LOT while working on Dixie Reapers is Poison by Alice Cooper.